What does a director of physical therapy do?

 Headhunted from South Africa to establish an outpatient clinic in VA!

-Some of the skills we found on director of physical therapy resumes included "patients," "rehabilitation," and "physical therapy."
-We have detailed the most important director of physical therapy responsibilities below.
+Common skills that a director of physical therapy uses to do their job include "patients," "rehabilitation," and "physical therapy."
+You can find details on the most important director of physical therapy responsibilities below.

 A therapist is responsible for improving the patients' health conditions by evaluating their needs and providing physical and mental support.
 Therapists are licensed, medical professionals who specialize in different areas to perform treatments and bring relief to patients.
 Some of their duties include diagnosing patient's problems, performing counseling services, monitoring medication progress, customizing therapy activities for pain management, and consulting other health professionals as needed.
 Therapists must have extensive knowledge with the medical industry to detect patients' conditions easily and provide effective medications.

 These skill sets are where the common ground ends though.
-A director of physical therapy responsibility is more likely to require skills like "physical therapy," "physical therapy clinic," "treatment programs," and "occupational therapy."
-Whereas a therapist requires skills like "social work," "group therapy sessions," "crisis intervention," and "mental health."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a director of physical therapy are more likely to require skills like "physical therapy," "physical therapy clinic," "treatment programs," and "occupational therapy."
+On the other hand, a job as a therapist requires skills like "social work," "group therapy sessions," "crisis intervention," and "mental health."
+As you can see, what employees do in each career varies considerably.

 An in-home therapist provides case management, counseling, resource system development, support system development, and crisis intervention services for family members and children.
 They provide goal-oriented and structured therapy on referral issues for families that help recover from neglect, emotional abuse, sexual abuse, or physical abuse.
 Also, they provide time-limited, goal-oriented, and structured therapy in the families' natural environment for families that need help to recover from neglect, sexual abuse, emotional abuse, and physical abuse.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that director of physical therapy responsibilities requires skills like "physical therapy," "physical therapy clinic," "treatment programs," and "occupational therapy."
-But a manipulative therapy specialist might use skills, such as, "gmp," "patient care," "t-cell," and "cell processing."
+For example, resumes show us that director of physical therapy responsibilities requires skills like "physical therapy," "physical therapy clinic," "treatment programs," and "occupational therapy."
+But a manipulative therapy specialist might use other skills in their typical duties, such as, "gmp," "patient care," "t-cell," and "cell processing."

 On average, manipulative therapy specialists earn a lower salary than directors of physical therapy.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, manipulative therapy specialists earn the most pay in the education industry with an average salary of $51,149.
-Whereas, directors of physical therapy have higher paychecks in the health care industry where they earn an average of $94,891.
+Whereas directors of physical therapy have higher pay in the health care industry, with an average salary of $94,891.manipulative therapy specialists earn similar levels of education than directors of physical therapy in general.
+They're 3.8% less likely to graduate with a Master's Degree and 9.1% less likely to earn a Doctoral Degree.Director of physical therapy vs. In home therapist

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from director of physical therapy resumes include skills like "rehabilitation," "physical therapy," "physical therapy clinic," and "treatment programs," whereas an in home therapist might be skilled in "social work," "community resources," "community agencies," and "substance abuse. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from director of physical therapy resumes include skills like "rehabilitation," "physical therapy," "physical therapy clinic," and "treatment programs," whereas an in home therapist is more likely to list skills in "social work," "community resources," "community agencies," and "substance abuse. "